 What Are the Job Duties of a Test Engineer?

 A test engineer's job duties include planning, designing, and evaluating products, as well as collaborating with production management.
 The test engineer makes sure that the finished product can be identified easily and tested thoroughly.
 Testing returned units, collecting data, and analyzing patterns are also among the test engineer's duties.
 Schools offering Engineering Technology degrees can also be found in these popular choices.

 Test engineering is the process of designing a product so it can be tested and making sure it is tested appropriately.
 When testing a computer or complex electronic assembly, this can be a difficult job.
 Testing requires three things:

-- Knowing what component or machine you are testing
+- Knowing the component or machine you are testing

 - Knowing which tests can provide the information you need